No momento, esta página não está disponível em português

 Manual application selection is also useful for offline payments when the local payment method doesn't accept offline payments and the global card scheme does.

-1. When the payment terminal shows the payable amount, press the yellow Clear key on the terminal keypad before the shopper presents their card.
+1. When the payment terminal shows the payable amount, select the Card options button.

 See also